exercism/go/exercises/concept/zero-zilch-nada/.docs/instructions.md

 # Instructions

-In this exercise, we will write some simple functions that return zero values for various Go types.
-Some types you might not have seen before.
+In this exercise, we will write some functions that return the zero value for Go's types.
+You may not have seen some of the types yet.
 They will be introduced in detail in later exercises.

-## 1. Return an empty bool
+## 1. Return a bool set to its zero value

-Adjust the `EmptyBool` function to return an empty bool.
+Adjust the `ZeroBool` function to return the zero value for a bool.

-## 2. Return an empty int
+## 2. Return an int set to its zero value

-Adjust the `EmptyInt` function to return an empty int.
+Adjust the `ZeroInt` function to return the zero value for an int.

-## 3. Return an empty string
+## 3. Return a string set to its zero value

-Adjust the `EmptyString` function to return an empty string.
+Adjust the `ZeroString` function to return the zero value for a string.

-## 4. Return an empty func
+## 4. Return a func set to its zero value

-Adjust the `EmptyFunc` function to return an empty func.
+Adjust the `ZeroFunc` function to return the zero value for a func.

-## 5. Return an empty pointer
+## 5. Return a pointer set to its zero value

-Adjust the `EmptyPointer` function to return an empty pointer.
+Adjust the `ZeroPointer` function to return the zero value for a pointer.

-## 6. Return an empty map
+## 6. Return a map set to its zero value

-Adjust the `EmptyMap` function to return an empty map.
+Adjust the `ZeroMap` function to return the zero value for a map.

-## 7. Return an empty slice
+## 7. Return a slice set to its zero value

-Adjust the `EmptySlice` function to return an empty slice.
+Adjust the `ZeroSlice` function to return the zero value for a slice.

-## 8. Return an empty channel
+## 8. Return a channel set to its zero value

-Adjust the `EmptyChannel` function to return an empty channel.
+Adjust the `ZeroChannel` function to return the zero value for a channel.

-## 9. Return an empty interface
+## 9. Return an interface set to its zero value

-Adjust the `EmptyInterface` function to return an empty interface.
+Adjust the `ZeroInterface` function to return the zero value for an interface.